-London Metropolitan Police commissioner resigns amid scandals
+London Metropolitan Police’s first female commissioner resigns amid scandals

 “The murder of Sarah Everard and many other awful cases recently have, I know, damaged confidence in this fantastic police service,” Dick said Thursday.

-London police were also heavily-criticized for acting in a heavy-handed manner at a vigil for Everard, but the force was later cleared by a police watchdog.
-One of the defining images from the vigil was of Patsy Stevenson, a women’s right activist who was pinned to the ground by male police officers.
+London police were also heavily criticized for acting in a heavy-handed manner at a vigil for Everard, but the force was later cleared by a police watchdog.
+One of the defining images from the vigil was of Patsy Stevenson, a women’s rights activist who was pinned to the ground by male police officers.
 She tweeted on Thursday evening: “Seeya.”

 But it may have been a recent report on officers sharing misogynistic, homophobic and racist messages that doomed the commissioner.